kubestellar/kubestellar/README.md

-# edge-mc: code repository for SIG KCP-Edge
+# edge-mc: code repository for KCP-Edge

 ## Overview
 edge-mc is a subproject of kcp focusing on concerns arising from edge multicluster use cases: